Environmental quality: Urbanization

 Population growth and urbanization pressure natural resources and systems.
 When more of a resource is used than is replenished, it will decline in amount and become limited.
 Limited resources are most commonly found in areas with high population and low supply.

-Urbanization is not possible without help from technology.

 Technology

 Areas with advanced technology are found to recover quicker from natural disasters, prevent disastrous harm to the environment, and find ways to avoid the effects of degrading environmental quality before they begin.
 If technology develops at any population density, there will be an increased quality of the environment.

 Technology has positive and negative effects on the environment.
 Technology took off with the Industrial Revolution, revolutionizing the way America produced certain goods; however, this technological revolution led to an increase in the amount of damage done to the environment.
 Today, there is still technology that harms the environment.
 For example, gasoline-powered vehicles emit carbon dioxide, which worsens the greenhouse effect in Earth's atmosphere.
 Coal-powered factories create pollution and use high amounts of energy to create a product.

 However, there are technological advances that have not negatively impacted the environment as much.
 For example, the development of electric vehicles has decreased the use of gasoline.
 Communication technology such as video calling allows people to work from home and limit vehicle transportation.

 Technology that does not leave an effect, or a minimal effect, on the environment can be expensive and difficult to implement in large quantities, which is why this technology is minimally implemented.